How long do antibiotics take to work?

 • Mild infections: 1-3 days

-• Moderate to serious infections: 3-7 days
+• Moderate to severe infections: 3-7 days

 • Chronic infections: Longer than 7 days